lambdaclass/concrete/docs/PIPELINE_ARCHITECTURE.md

   interp-vs-compiled coverage row (item #14).
-- **Principle 2:** for each committed fact, a downstream stage cannot construct a program that re-derives it to a different answer — enforced by the certificate types where they exist and by pass-agreement gates elsewhere (items #2, #3, #5, #9); mutation testing proves each gate is load-bearing (item #22).
+- **Principle 2:** for each committed fact, a downstream stage cannot construct a program that re-derives it to a different answer — enforced by the typed boundaries/producer validation records where they exist and by pass-agreement gates elsewhere
+  (items #2, #3, #5, #9); mutation testing proves each gate is load-bearing
+  (item #22).
+Independent certificate claims begin later in Roadmap Phase 14;
+  this document does not use `certificate` as a synonym for an in-process stage token.